-- At the close of the fiscal year, assets and deferred outflows of the TJPA exceeded its liabilities and deferred inflows, resulting in a net position of \$2,027,405,199. - TJPA experienced an operating loss of \$139,545,350 primarily due to depreciating the transit center as an asset.
-Additionally, portion of the operating loss is attributable to related effects of the local and state Health Orders requiring shelter-in-place through June 15, 2021, due to COVID-19. - TJPA was named as a defendant in lawsuits filed by the homeowners' association, the Millennium Tower Association Lawsuit.
-The parties participated in confidential mediation, and reached a global settlement in October 2020, resolving all litigations involving the TJPA.
-A payment of \$30,000,000 for a complete release of claims against TJPA was made during the fiscal year, with other parties contributing to the global settlement.
-The settlement does not determine who caused the movement of the tower or assign any responsibility to the TJPA.
+- At the close of the fiscal year, assets and deferred outflows of the TJPA exceeded its liabilities and deferred inflows, resulting in a net position of \$1,946,879,961 due to recognizing Transbay Transit Center in capital assets. - TJPA experienced an operating loss of \$142,229,489 primarily due to depreciating the transit center as an asset.
+Additionally, a portion of the operating loss is attributable to related effects of the local and state Health Orders requiring shelter-in-place through June 15, 2021, due to COVID-19 continued from Fiscal Year 2020-21.